Also known as: protruding chest, pigeon chest, chest protrusion, protruding sternum

 Causes of Pectus Carinatum

-Pretreatment assessment of pectus carinatum may include physician evaluation, photos and measurements of the chest wall.
+Pretreatment assessment of pectus carinatum in children may include physician evaluation, photos and measurements of the chest wall.

 Chest bracing therapy is a nonsurgical method to treat pectus carinatum that utilizes a customized chest-wall brace, custom built for the specifics of each patient, to reduce the chest protrusion over time.
 The brace is worn under clothing and, in combination with an exercise program, may completely correct the problem.
 The duration of bracing depends on the type and severity of the protrusion, but most defects typically respond well with six to eight months of treatment.